oracle-livelabs/security/oci-kms/encrypt-resources/encrypt-resources.md

   ![Add Pre-Authenticated Request info](./images/par-info.png "Add Pre-Authenticated Request info")

 8. A window will prompt with the URL of the pre-authenticated request.
-Copy this URL and save it locally.
+Copy this URL and save it locally, you will need it later to perform lab 4 tasks 2 and 5.
 Click **Close**.

   ![Pre-Authenticated Request URL](./images/par-created.png "Pre-Authenticated Request URL")